Kela Kvam: Career

 Kvam was employed at Odense University at its Nordic Institute as an associate professor, between 1967 and 1974.
 She established four Nordic group theatre festivals and seminars in close collaboration with students that ran from 1973 to 1977.
 In 1974, Kvam was appointed the first female professor of theatre studies at the University of Copenhagen.
 She oversaw the creation of the Documentation Centre for Nordic Group Theatre, which during the mid-1970s to the mid-1980s, sought to obtain material from the political theatre movement such as interviews, photographs and performances recorded on cassette tapes for their archives.
 She asked her students to produce radio and television programmes for school pupils and to organise exhibitions, festivals, international guest performances and lectures to organisations.
-Kvam and a group of students met the recently released Nigeran playwright Wole Soyinka for a film project in the late 1970s.
+Kvam and a group of students met the recently released Nigerian playwright Wole Soyinka for a film project in the late 1970s.

 From 1980 to 1984, she was a member of the Teaterrådet and able to influence the distribution of theatre grants.
 Kvam was a member on the committee which was revising the Theatre Act under the Ministry of Culture between 1985 and 1988.
 She served as a member of the Teaterrådet's contract committee from 1991 to 1994.
 In 1988, Kvam founded the journal Nordic Theatre Studies, serving as its editor in chief from 1989 to 1992.
 She co-edited and co-contributed to Dansk Teaterhistorie, a two-volume edition published between 1992 and 1993, and was an employee working on the fifth to seventh volumes of Gyldendals World Literary History.
 Kvam published Betty Nansen, The Mask and Man in 1997 in which she described the analysis of the interpretations of the roles played by Betty Nansen.

 She was a founder member of the Association for Nordic Theatre Scholars (Nordiske Teaterforskere) in 1998 and contributed to the Dansk kvindebiografisk leksikon as a subject consultant from 2000 to 2001.
 Kvam retired from the University of Copenhagen in 2001.
 Six years later, she was a contributor to Gyldendals Teaterleksikon.
 Kvam authored an essay on research about The Federal Theatre under the New Deal which was published in the daily newspaper Dagbladet Information in 2013.